-Research mentors are scientists and engineers committed to support and guide the successful applicant's research activities during the ITRI-Rosenfeld Postdoctoral Fellowship.
+Research mentors are scientists and engineers committed to supporting and guiding the successful applicant's research activities during the ITRI-Rosenfeld Postdoctoral Fellowship.
 Research mentors must be currently conducting or directing research in an area related to the project(s) proposed by the applicant.

 Applicants are expected to discuss their proposed research plan and receive approval from research mentors before submitting an application for the fellowship.

 - Confirm funding availability to host a postdoctoral fellowship participant at a 25% share for up to two years.
 For mentors who are not the PI on the proposed project, secure funding approval from the PI on the project and document in the statement of support.